Ant-Shell/antshell-portfolio/README.md

 ### Wins:

 * After getting inspiration [from this tutorial](https://www.youtube.com/watch?v=urgi2iz9P6U), I set out to learn Next.js and TailwindCSS on my own instead of just following along.
-Although my portfolio doesn't look as fancy, I'm still happy with how it turned out.
+Although my portfolio doesn't look quite as fancy, I'm still happy with how it turned out.
 I know that I can keep building upon it - perfection is not the goal, but rather learning and exploration.

 ### Challenges: